 Resource types belongs to a single service, but a service can have several resource types.
 For a list of services and resources, see Mapping services to resources.

 For more details, see Audit Log Datatypes.

-Using the activity feed
+Using the Activity page

 Using the Logs Viewer

 You can view the details of all audit log entries using the Logs Viewer in the Cloud Platform Console.
-In the Cloud Platform Console, navigate to the page Stackdriver > Logging.

 To view audit logs in the Logs Viewer's basic viewing interface, use the menus